-- Adverbs when modifying another adverbs: Meghna eats too slowly.
+- Adverbs when modifying another adverb: Meghna eats too slowly.

-Here, “awesomely” is describing about the adjective “good”.
+- The concert was awesomely good.
+Here, “awesomely” is describing the adjective “good”.
 Hence,“awesomely” is an adverb.

-Here, “to buy a laptop” is an adverb phrase that describes about “decided”.
+- Preeti decided to buy a laptop.
+Here, “to buy a laptop” is an adverb phrase that describes “decided”.

+- I heartily congratulated Sapna.
 Here, “heartily” modifies the word “congratulated”.
 Hence,“heartily” is an adverb.